dorKurant/AI_algorithms/README.md

 The game below simulates a chess board using special moves that are solved by algorithms from the field of artificial intelligence.

 The game:
 In order to commemorate the upcoming British coronation, I have created a function that starts from one board and tries to reach another using only legal moves.
 Specifically, I will be using 6x6 boards that are represented as two-dimensional arrays.
+The goal is to move each pawn (king or bishop) and create a sequence of moves such that at the end each king is placed next to a bishop.
 A value of 0 indicates an empty space, while a value of 1 indicates a force field that blocks advancement (marked in the output by "@").
 A value of 2 indicates a king - K agent, located at that position (marked in the output by "*").
 The king agent moves (as the chess piece K) on straight lines (forward/back or left/right) or diagonally a distance of 1 per turn.
 A value of 3 indicates a bishop - B agent, located at that position (marked in the output by "&").
 The bishop agent moves (as the chess piece B) on diagonal lines only, any distance it wants.